gnuconcepts/ChatWindowLLM/README.md

 # ChatWindowGPT
 Simple Chat Window to interface with ChatGPT API

-You need the open AI library to run this.
+You need the Open AI library to run this.

 ```